Century Bank

 Lucedale, Mississippi · FDIC Cert #11448

-Century Bank is an FDIC-insured bank (Certificate #11448) with $519M in total assets and $473M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Lucedale, Mississippi, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.94%.
-BankHealthData assigns a composite Health Grade of D (48/100).
+This is the FDIC profile for Century Bank, an FDIC-insured bank (Certificate #11448) with $519M in total assets and $473M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Lucedale, Mississippi, the bank maintains a Tier 1 capital ratio of 9.52% (Well-Capitalized) and a nonperforming loan ratio of 0.94%.
+BankHealthData assigns a composite Health Grade of B (68/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Century Bank (FDIC cert 11448) is a community bank — $519M in total assets, $473M in deposits, serving the Lucedale, Mississippi area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 9.52% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is normal: non-performing loan ratio of 0.94% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is in the normal range: 22.1% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Source: FDIC BankFind API — Call Report data.